 There have been no recorded incidences of volcanic gases causing death or destruction during historical eruptions of the Soufrière.
 However, the impact of gases in the past has been so closely associated with other hazardous phenomena that no distinction could be made with any certainty.
 In the 2020-2021 eruption, volcanic gases caused the burning of vegetation across much of the Leeward side of the volcano.

 Future eruptions may be expected to have associated earthquakes, the effect of which is likely to be small to moderate, both in terms of hazardous impact and emergency planning.

-Lightning was associated with the 1902 and 1979 eruptions.
-In both cases the discharges were restricted to areas in the immediate vicinity of the volcano and caused problems to monitoring equipment.
+Lightning was associated with the 1902, 1979 and now the 2020-2021 eruptions.
+In all cases, the discharges were restricted to areas in the immediate vicinity of the volcano and caused problems to monitoring equipment.
 In 1902, lightning strikes are believed to have been responsible for some deaths in the villages of Owia and Fancy.

 Information was adapted from the Volcanic Hazard Atlas of the Lesser Antilles (UWI SRC).

 The U.W.I.
 Seismic Research Centre is the official source of information for earthquakes and volcanoes in the English-speaking Eastern Caribbean.
 The SRC is the scientific monitoring agency that supports various local disaster management agencies of the Eastern Caribbean.
 This includes the monitoring of the La Soufrière Volcano.